John-Oji/HR-Distribution-Dashboard/README.md

 - The department with the highest turnover rate is Auditing while the department with the least turnover rate is Marketing.

-- The year 2010 has the highest attrition rate.

 - A large number of employees(15,923) come from the state of Ohio while the least number of employees come from wisconsin (338)

 - The net change in employees has increased over the years.

 - The average tenure for each department is about 12 years with Auditing and Legal having the highest while Marketing and Business Develpoment have the lowest.

+- The year 2010 has the highest attrition rate, with an attrition rate of 1.06.

 ### Limitation